 Deduct interest payments from your taxes

-You may be able to deduct a portion of your student loan interest payments from your topline earnings.
+You may be able to deduct a portion of your student loan interest payments from your top-line earnings.
 If you’re eligible, the deduction could offset the amount of income you have to claim and reduce your tax obligation.

-• Individuals with an adjusted gross income (AGI) of less than $70,000 (or married filers whose income is less than $140,000) can deduct up to $2,500 worth of interest payments.
+- Individuals with a modified adjusted gross income (MAGI) of less than $75,000 (or married filers whose income is less than $155,000) can deduct up to $2,500 worth of interest payments.

-• Phaseouts occur for single filers who make between $70,000 and $85,000 and joint filers earning $175,000 or more.
+- Phaseouts occur for single filers earning between $75,000 and $90,000 and joint filers earning $155,000 or more.

-The student loan interest deduction is also an above-the-line exclusion from income, so you can claim the deduction even if you don’t itemize on your tax return.
+The student loan interest deduction is also an above-the-line exclusion from income, so you can claim the deduction even if you don’t itemize it on your tax return.

 Check for cash back specials or rebates